strongbox/strongbox-docs/docs/developer-guide/building-the-code.md

 ### Executing the tests like they are run in Jenkins

-Jenkins runs the tests in invoking a few Maven profiles, so that, for example, random ports can be allocated for the various plugins that open ports (such as the `jetty-maven-plugin`, `little-proxy-maven-plugin`, `orientdb-maven-plugin` and `unboundid-maven-plugin`, for example).
+Jenkins runs the tests by invoking a few Maven profiles, so that, for example, random ports can be allocated for the various plugins that open ports (such as the `little-proxy-maven-plugin` and `unboundid-maven-plugin`, for example).

     mvn clean install \
         -Preserve-ports,run-it-tests,!set-default-ports \